hdl/containers/doc/dev/Contributing.rst

   * Some tools are to be added to existing images which include several tools (coloured :maroon:`BROWN` in the :ref:`Graphs <Development:graphs>`).
-    After creating the dockerfile where the corresponding package image is defined, add ``COPY --from=$REGISTRY/pkg/TOOL_NAME`` statements to the dockerfiles of multi-tool images.
+    After creating the dockerfile where the corresponding package image is defined, add ``COPY --from=`` statements to the dockerfiles of multi-tool images.

 2. Build and test the dockerfile(s) locally.
    Use helper scripts from subdir :ghsrc:`utils/`, as explained in :ref:`Development:utils`.